María José Rojas: Club career

-Rojas has played Division 1 competitions in Chile (Priera Division and Copa Libertadores), Germany (Bundesliga), United States (W- League), Lithuania (A Lyga and Champions League), Japan (J2 League) and currently Australia (W- League and WNPL).
+Rojas played Division 1 competitions in Chile (Priera Division and Copa Libertadores), Germany (Bundesliga), United States (W- League), Lithuania (A Lyga and Champions League), Japan (J2 League) and currently Australia (W- League and WNPL).

-In 2019 Cote Rojas played as a forward for SK Slavia Praha (women) in the Czech First Division (women) and with the Santiago Morning in the Chilean first Division and in the Copa Libertadores in 2019.
+In 2019 Rojas played as a forward for SK Slavia Praha (women) in the Czech First Division (women) and with the Santiago Morning in the Chilean first Division and in the Copa Libertadores in 2019.

 The Santiago Morning are the two-time champions in 2018 and 2019 in the Chilean premier division.

 Rojas signed with Canberra United for the 2018-19 W-League season.

-Rojas has also played two seasons in the South Australian WNPL, scoring 65 goals in both the 2016 and 2017 seasons, as well as winning two golden boots for those seasons.
-More historically, Rojas accumulated nine goals at Copa Bicentenario in 2010 with Chile national team and in 2008 she scored 63 goals in 23 matches with her club Universidad de Chile, becoming the Goalscorer of the Year.
+Rojas played two seasons in the South Australian WNPL, scoring 65 goals in both the 2016 and 2017 seasons, winning two golden boots for those seasons.
+Rojas accumulated nine goals at Copa Bicentenario in 2010 with Chile national team and in 2008 she scored 63 goals in 23 matches with her club Universidad de Chile, becoming the Goalscorer of the Year.

 In 2020, Rojas played for Salisbury Inter in the 2020 Women's NPL (WNPL), scoring 27 goals in 18 matches and winning the Shirley Brown Medal as the WNPL Player of the Year.
 At the end of the year, she returned to the W-League, signing with Adelaide United.

 In September 2021, Rojas joined Sydney FC.

 In August 2022, she joined Cypriot club Apollon Ladies.

 In November 2022, Rojas returned to Australia, joining Melbourne City as an injury replacement for Hannah Wilkinson for two months.

 In May 2023, she switched to Flinders United in the South Australia NPL Women.

 In September 2023, it was announced that Rojas would return to Canberra United.

 In March 2024, Rojas departed Canberra United to return to Chilean club Santiago Morning.

 In January 2025, Rojas returned to Australia and rejoined Flinders United.
+In March 2026, she returned to Salisbury Inter.